Key Decision Criteria for Your B2B Online Shop Based on Shopware

-Manufacturers and wholesalers today face the challenge of digitalizing their sales structures.
-While e-commerce is well-established in the B2C sector, the B2B sector often lags behind.
-However, business customers' expectations have changed: They now expect the same ease of use and functionality they're familiar with from private online shopping – but with additional B2B-specific features.
+Manufacturers and wholesalers face the challenge of digitizing their sales structures today.
+While e-commerce in the B2C sector is already established, the B2B sector often lags behind.
+However, business customers' expectations have evolved: they now expect the same user-friendliness and functionality they know from private online shopping, but with additional B2B-specific features.

-Shopware has become a powerful e-commerce platform in the B2B sector.
-But is it truly the right choice for your business?
-This article outlines the 12 critical requirements you should evaluate before choosing Shopware as your B2B platform.
+Shopware has established itself as a powerful e-commerce platform in the B2B space.
+But is it truly the right choice for your company?
+This article outlines 12 critical requirements you should consider before opting for Shopware as your B2B platform.

-Unlike B2C, B2B is not about spontaneous single purchases but involves complex procurement processes.
+Unlike B2C businesses, B2B involves complex procurement processes rather than spontaneous purchases.
 Business customers expect individualized pricing, tailored assortments, and specific ordering processes.
-A standard shop solution usually isn't sufficient here.
+A standard shop solution is usually not sufficient here.

-Choosing the right shop system is thus of strategic importance.
-Shopware, with its B2B extensions, offers many possibilities – but do they truly meet all your specific requirements?
+Choosing the right shop system is therefore strategically important.
+Shopware offers many possibilities with its B2B extensions – but do these truly cover all your specific needs?

-Uniform prices are the exception in the B2B sector.
+Unit prices are the exception in B2B.
 Instead, your customers expect:

 Net prices with automatic tax calculation